PaulWens/TrackReconstruction/README.md

 Start with "reconstruct_track_examples.m" and let me know if you run into problems (pjw [at] hi [dot] is)

-% Ref [1].
+[1].
 Wensveen PJ, Thomas L, Miller PJO 2015.
 A path reconstruction method integrating dead-reckoning and position fixes applied to humpback whales.
 Movement Ecology 3:31